jasondickerson/skupper_podman_example/README.md

       - clienta 192.168.122.150:80
       - clientb 192.168.122.71:80

-The phyical network devices cannot access the web sites running on the libvirt VM's.
+The physical network devices cannot access the web sites running on the libvirt VM's.
 I would like for skupper1 to be able to reach the web sites on the 2 libvirt VM's

 ![Skupper Demonstration Lab Configuration](/Skupper_Podman_Demo.png)